Franklin, Tennessee: Government

 The city is run by a mayor, elected at-large in the city, and a board of eight aldermen.
 Four of the latter are elected from single-member districts of roughly equal population, and four are elected at-large.
 All electoral offices are for four-year terms, with the ward alderman elected in one cycle, and the mayor and at-large aldermen elected two years later.
 The city's policies and procedures are decided by the Board of Mayor and Aldermen.

 Resolutions, municipal ordinances, and the municipal code are carried out by the city's various departments.
 These are: Administration, Building and Neighborhood Services, Engineering, Finance, Fire, Human Resources, Information Technology, Law, Planning and Sustainability, Parks, Police, Sanitation and Environmental Services, Streets, and Water Management.
 These 14 departments are overseen by the City Administrator, a professional manager hired by the Board of Aldermen.

+Political makeup

 In the Tennessee House of Representatives, Franklin is divided between three districts; District 61, currently represented by Republican Gino Bulso, District 63, represented by Republican Glen Casada, and District 65, represented by Republican Lee Reeves.
 Franklin is included in Tennessee Senate District 27, which is coterminous with Williamson County, and held by Republican Jack Johnson, the current Senate Majority Leader.

+Franklin is a majority conservative city and usually votes Republican in statewide elections.